StevenEddies/edc/README.md

  * Note that it's YAML, so make sure you're using spaces rather than tabs.
  * User names should be lowercase alphanumeric only.
  * Password hashes should be bcrypt.
-Obviously, make sure each user has their own password.
+Passwords should be at least 8 characters.
  * The datastore location above is part of the mounted docker volume.
 Assuming you haven't modified `docker-compose.yaml.template`, this will correspond to `./edc-deploy/build/dist/edc/var/data/` on the host system.